Approximate Inference Turns Deep Networks into Gaussian Processes: Discussion and Future Work

 \subsection{GP Kernel and Predictive Distribution for Classification Datasets}

 In this section, we visualize the GP kernel and predictive distribution for DNNs trained on CIFAR-10 and MNIST.
-Our goal is to show that our GP kernel and its predictions enhance our understanding of DNN's performance on classification tasks.
+Our goal is to show that our GP kernel and its predictions enhance our understanding of a DNN's performance on classification tasks.
 We consider LeNet-5~\citep{lecun1998gradient} and compute both the Laplace and VI approximations.
-We show the visualization at the posterior mean of the Gaussian approximation.
+We show the visualization at the posterior mean.

 The $K\times K$ GP kernel $\vkappa_*(\vx,\vx') := \vJ_*(\vx)\vJ_*(\vx')^\top$ results in a kernel matrix of dimensionality $NK\times NK$ which makes it difficult to visualize for our datasets.
 To simplify, we compute the sum of the diagonal entries of $\vkappa_*(\vx,\vx')$ to get an $N\times N$ matrix.
 This corresponds to modelling the output for each class with an individual GP and then summing the kernels of these GPs.
 We also visualize the GP posterior mean: $\myexpect[\vf(\vx)|\data] = \myexpect[\vJ_*(\vx)\vparam|\data] = \vJ_*(\vx)\vparam_* \in \real^K$. and use the reparameterization that allows to predict in the data space $\vy$ instead of $\Tilde{\vy}$ which is explained in Appendix~\ref{app:post_pred}.